-So my hobby is now also my job, how great is that?
-Not only am I involved in different sailing regattas and events, I’ve worked closely with the Dutch Sailing Federation and am active as a reporter/journalist for different sailing media.
+So that’s how I made my hobby into my work, how great is that?
+Not only am I involved in different sailing regattas and events, I work closely with the Dutch Sailing Federation, am active as a reporter/journalist for different sailing media and work for a Dutch Sailing Team.
 Next steps?
-Working for international regattas or sailing teams.
-As part of the communication team or as an On Board Reporter.
-Follow my journey via my blog, I write about my experiences during my job while I’m hunting my dreams.
+Working for international regattas or sailing teams, as part of the communication team or as an On Board Reporter.
+Follow my journey towards these goals via my blog.